apache/geode/Distributed-Unit-Tests.md

         } };

         // By calling invoke on the RM stub, the framework ships the callable to the remote VM
-        // and executes the code
+        // and executes the code.
-        // By executing this code in three VMs, we are creating the cache and region in each of the VMs
+        // By executing this code in three VMs, we are creating the cache and region in each of the VMs.
         // These caches will be part of the same distributed system because the framework has taken care
         // of setting up the connection to the distributed system. vm1.invoke(createRegion);